 If you specify MSA GPI 1 or HEAD, recording or playback of a move will not begin until the controller detects an incoming sync signal through the specified connection.
-That is, you must start the camera manually to initiate recording or execution of the move, by using the CAMERA button on the controller either before the move starts or while the controller is waiting for the sync signal.
+That is, you must start the camera manually to initiate recording or execution of the move.